dapr/docs/daprdocs/content/en/reference/api/metadata_api.md

 weight: 1100
 ---

 Dapr has a metadata API that returns information about the sidecar allowing runtime discoverability.
-The metadata endpoint returns a list of the resources (components and HttpEndpoints loaded), the activated actors (if present) and attributes with information attached.
+The metadata endpoint returns a list of the resources (components and HttpEndpoints loaded), the activated actors (if present), and attributes with information attached.

 ## Components
 Each loaded component provides its name, type and version and also information about supported features in the form of component capabilities.